-Stinging nettle infusions are incredibly nourishing tonics that can help support overall health and wellness.
+Stinging nettle infusions are incredibly nourishing tonics that contain anti-inflammatory properties and can help support overall health and wellness.

-Many use this tonic for relief from adrenal fatigue symptoms, anemia, allergies, liver health, hormone balance, and so much more!
+Many drink this mineral-rich beverage on a regular basis for medicinal purposes and find relief from adrenal fatigue symptoms, anemia, seasonal allergies and hayfever, liver health, hormone balance, and so much more!

 Nettle infusions are inexpensive, easy to make at home, and absolutely packed with vitamins and minerals.